 Dr. Pamela Wenzel, Ph.D.

-Assistant Professor, Department of Pediatric Surgery, UT Medical School; Center for Stem Cell & Regenerative Medicine, IMM
+Associate Professor, Department of Integrative Biology and Pharmacology, UT Medical School; Center for Stem Cell & Regenerative Medicine, IMM

 Email Address: Pamela.L.Wenzel@uth.tmc.edu

 Stem cell potential is tightly linked to the biophysical cues present in the microenvironment.
 Members of our lab study how extrinsic mechanical cues, such as the frictional force caused by blood flow or the topographical features of the niche, impact self-renewal, fate selection, cellular function, and development.